OrgFlow-Actions/demo/README.md

 Go to the `Actions` tab in this repo, and run the workflow called `Create the stack`.

+When OrgFlow creates your stack, it will also create your first environment (called `Production`).
+This environment is connected to the production Salesforce org that you provided the username and password for.
+You will see that a git branch called 'production' has been created too, and that the metadata from your salesforce org has been committed to this branch.

 ### 3. Add another environment
 Environments are a link between a specific Salesforce org and a branch within the Git repository.
 You already created an environment for your production org when you created the stack, but now we are going to create an environment for a sandbox org.

 Go to the `Actions` tab in this repo, and run the workflow called `Create an environment`.

 Pick a unique name for this environment (your stack only contains a single environment at the moment, and it is called `Production`, so just pick anything other than `Production`).
-We recommend simply `A`.
+For the purposes of this demo, we recommend simply `A`.

 Provide sandbox and Git branch names (we recommend `OrgFlowA` and `sb/orgflowa` respectively).